 Graduate course enrolment must follow a student's Program of Study.
-It is mandatory that all courses be selected in consultation with the Chief Advisor.
+It is mandatory that all courses be selected in consultation with the Associate Chair (graduate).
 Appropriate approval MUST be in place prior to any modification in the Proposed Program of Study.Any course appearing in the academic record that is not listed in the Proposed Program of Study, will be automatically deleted from the academic record.

 A student with a non-engineering or non-mechanical engineering background, may be required to take additional relevant courses, to provide fundamental understanding in order to complete his/her degree.
 These courses must be taken during the first term of registration

 The course list and schedule will be available each term, on the MME website as well as being posted on the graduate bulletin board outside MME office.
 This list may be subject to change so it is advisable for each student to check this site regularly.